-1) Scientific Calculator (You may not use a graphing calculator or a calculator capable of storing alpha-numeric/textual material).

-- 2) No. 2 pencils with eraser. - 3) NCS Answer Sheet 4521, available at the UTA Bookstore (or, an answer form specified by your instructor).

-4) UTA Student ID Card.

-5) Students are NOT allowed to have access to cell phones during any exam.
+- 1) Scientific Calculator (You may not use a graphing calculator or a calculator capable of storing alpha-numeric/textual material). - 2) No. 2 pencils with eraser. - 3) NCS Answer Sheet 4521, available at the UTA Bookstore (or, an answer form specified by your instructor). - 4) UTA Student ID Card. - 5) Students are NOT allowed to have access to digital pagers or cell phones during any exam.
+Using or having any other items that are not allowed for an exam in this course is considered as cheating, and your action will be processed as written in the "Academic Integrity" section of this syllabus.